iamdonovan/spymicmac/doc/tutorials/micmac_processing/blocks.rst

 images.
 You can also run :py:meth:`spymicmac.micmac.iterate_campari` to iteratively run ``Campari``, removing any outlier GCPs to further refine/correct the orientation.

+Or, you can use :py:meth:`spymicmac.orientation.block_orientation` or the corresponding command-line tool :doc:`../../spymicmac/scripts/block_orientation` to combine the steps of both.

 The screenshot below shows the point cloud file for a set of 1455 historic images acquired over the Juneau Icefield.

 .. image:: ../../img/final_ori.png